UpscaleAnon/Chaturbate-Stream-Scraper/README.md

 8: Make it save under streamer name folder rather than in subfolder of that with timestamp as it's redundant with filenames already containing timestamp

-9: Fix infinite as task sometimes stops for no reason despite infinite being toggled on
+9: Fix infinite as task sometimes stops for no reason despite infinite being toggled on (Nevermind, just a visual glitch or something.
+It says "Stopped" but then continues on normally after infinite pause timer has run once)